rkiyanchuk/ansible-arch-linux/README.md

 ansible-playbook -i localhost install.yml
 ```

-After reboot login to the system and run Ansible to configure Arch:
+After reboot login to the system and run Ansible to install and configure
+full-featured ArchLinux:

 ```
 ansible-playbook -i localhost arch.yml